Crew46/data-fall2025/progress/kbird2.md

 The game will end if the player is deactivated (by getting hit by an enemy) bitmasking is being used to spawn enemies and to make a bigger max enemy limit.
 Respawning enemies have been added.

+Week 3
+Edge cases have been added for the head node.
+Addition of rmnode().